JoinCODED/WS-Dart-M2-Variabels/02_Dart_types/04_dynamic.md

 }
 ```

-As we learned this code will lead to an error, let's change `var` with `dynamic` and see what happens:
+As we learned, this code will lead to an error, let's change `var` with `dynamic` and see what happens:

 ```dart
 void main() {